MrMeowzz/Funkin-MrMeowzz/README.md

 Mr Meowzz's FNF is basically my version of [Kade Engine](https://github.com/KadeDev/Kade-Engine) but it has extra songs and stuff.
 (KADE ENGINE IS BETTER, THIS CODE IS A MESS)

-**WEB VERSION IS CURRENTLY LATEST PRE-RELEASE, ILL FIX AS SOON AS IM ABLE TOO**

 ## Links

 [Credits](https://github.com/MrMeowzz/Funkin-MrMeowzz/wiki/credits)